 Types of Knives Allowed in Tennessee

 In Tennessee, you may carry most folding pocket knives openly or conceal them without any special permit.
-However certain restrictions apply such as not carrying them on school grounds or at government buildings like courthouses and police stations.
+However, carrying them on school grounds or at government buildings like courthouses and police stations is prohibited.
+There are no restrictions on the length or type of knife that can be carried, and previously prohibited knives such as automatic knives, ballistic knives, and switchblades are now legal.

 Prohibited Knives in Tennessee

-Additionally, anyone under 18 years old is prohibited from possessing any type of knife except those specifically designed for hunting purposes such as skinning animals or cleaning fish caught during recreational activities like fishing trips with family members who are over 18 years old.
+However, anyone under 18 years old is prohibited from possessing any type of knife, except those specifically designed for hunting purposes, such as skinning animals or cleaning fish caught during recreational activities like fishing trips with family members who are over 18 years old.

 Carrying and Concealing Knives in Tennessee